On Fitting Life into Work, Instead of Vice-Versa

 Once I got acclimated to the freelance lifestyle, I realized how liberating it was to fit my work into my life instead of having to fit my life into my work – the way it had been when I was at the bedside.

-Today, I never have to worry about being interrupted by a client while grocery shopping.
+As a freelancer, I never had to worry about being interrupted by a client while grocery shopping.
 As I’ve (literally) said to a client before, “There’s no such thing as a ‘writing emergency.’”
-I never have to cancel a vacation because something related to work comes up.
-When it’s my mom’s time to pass, I will be able to manage my schedule to give me all the time I need to stay at her side and tell her I love her.
+I never had to cancel a vacation because something related to work came up.
+When it was my mom’s time to pass, I was able to manage my schedule to be fully present, tell her I loved her, and watch her peacefully transition.

-On a less-monumental scale, too, I enjoy the schedule freedom I get from freelancing.
-Yesterday I took an hour off in the middle of the day to take a long walk in the sunshine with my dog.
-I frequently knock off work early so I can spend more time with my mom.
-I can always go back into the office in the early evening, after she’s retired to her bedroom to watch TV.
+On a less-monumental scale, too, I enjoyed the schedule freedom I got from freelancing.
+I took an hour off in the middle of the day on many occasions so I could take a long walk in the sunshine with my dog.
+I frequently knocked off work early so I could spend more time with my mom.
+I could always go back into the office in the early evening, after she’d retired to her bedroom to watch TV.

 I mean, this is what life’s really about, isn’t it?
 Spending time with loved ones and pets.
 Spending time on self-care, like spur-of-the-moment midday hikes because the weather allows.